Lovkush-A/website/content/posts/new-website/index.md

   - Come back and try to undo changes Claude suggested (around always using https).
 Now it seems to work using `lovkush.com` while `www.lovkush.com` points to my old website.
   - Next, update the base url, because it was still using default of example.org.
   - And that resulted in bugs...was `lovkush.com/`.
 Now trying `https://lovkush.com/`
+  - I decide to stop working on this and come back the next day.
+  - I then do a test and `lovkush.com` works!
+But none of the other combinations work...(using `www` or using `http`)

+I am going to count this as a win and stop here.
+Future updates will be explained in future posts!